 Visit this page in Español

-Fact: Please only buy what your family needs for a week.
-It is important to remember that many families may be unable to buy a supply of food and water for weeks in advance.
-Consumer demand has recently been exceptionally high – especially for grocery, household cleaning, and some healthcare products.
-Freight flows are not disrupted, but stores need time to restock.
+Please only buy what your family needs for a week.
+Buying weeks or months of supplies in advance leads to shortages and makes it difficult for other families to take care of themselves.
+Consumer demand has been exceptionally high, especially for groceries, cleaning supplies, and healthcare products.
+Supply chains haven’t been disrupted, but stores need time to restock.